mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-10-Fine-Grained-Password-Policies-for-Tiered-Identity-Control/README.md

 The lab validated that standard user, privileged admin, and service account identities received the intended password policy tier.

+This lab moved the MRTG environment from a single domain-wide password baseline into a tiered identity control model.

 ---

 ## Environment